semrush/intergalactic/website/docs/core-principles/motion-principles-guide/motion-principles-guide.md

 @## Description

 Motion can improve user experience when employed correctly.
 It can guide users, attracting their attention to events and actions, and reflecting their progress.
-You can use it to spice up your interface – from microinteractions with small elements, to the behaviour of major components – but always remember that motion must have a **purpose**.
+You can use it to spice up your interface – from microinteractions with small elements, to the behavior of major components – but always remember that motion must have a **purpose**.

 @## Principles